SystemsApproach/foundation/architecture.rst

 We conclude this chapter by looking at three example network architectures.
 The first two are historically important, and were the result of explicit efforts to define a coherent architecture.
-The third is our characterization of the defacto architecture in use today.
-It evolved out of the Internet architecture (and some would claim it as the updated version of the Internet architecture), but in truth, no one has explicitly defined it, intelligently designed it, santioned it, or even named it.
+The third is our characterization of the *de facto* architecture in use today.
+It evolved out of the Internet architecture (and some would claim it as the updated version of the Internet architecture), but in truth, no one has explicitly defined it, santioned it, or even named it.
 It is just the natural consequence of a system evolving over time.

 3.4.1 OSI Model
 ~~~~~~~~~~~~~~~~~~~~